syncfusion-content/javascript-docs/js/TreeGrid/Getting-Started.md

 ### Enable Editing

-You can enable Editing in ejTreeGrid by using the `editSettings` property as follows.
+You can enable Editing in TreeGrid by using the `editSettings` property as follows.

 {% highlight js %}